jmtrafny/card-scanner/README.md

 - You can rescan or retry OCR any time—just make a new folder and scan again
 - Always check the CSV file afterward to make sure it looks right!
 - You can zoom, pan, and scroll in the scan preview window:
-    - 👛 Scroll = vertical scroll
+    - Scroll = vertical scroll
-    - ⇧ + Scroll = horizontal scroll
+    - Shift + Scroll = horizontal scroll
-    - ⌃ + Scroll = zoom in/out
+    - Ctrl  + Scroll = zoom in/out

 ---